zicare/emms4doc/sysadmin/0-overview.md

 **Result:**
 - Two backups per day (pre + post).
 - Backups rotate weekly, keeping **7 days of rolling history**.
+- Backups are compressed with gzip.
+Expect ~10–15% of database size on disk.
 - Users always log in to a freshly maintained system in the morning.